Pepper-Man/h2_h3_scenario_patcher/README.md

 # H2 to H3 Scenario Converter
 Converts data from an exported H2 scenario and transplants it into your ported H3 scenario!
+Intended for use with multiplayer scenarios.

 # Currently converts:
 - H2 multiplayer starting locations to H3 respawn point scenery.
 Includes team data.